Sunevision X HKBN Next Level Resilience With Subsea Cable Tkonnect

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 19 September 2023 - SUNeVision Holdings Ltd. ("SUNeVision", SEHK: 1686), the number one data centre provider and connectivity hub in Hong Kong, and HKBN Group ("HKBN", SEHK: 1310), the leading integrated teland ICT solutions provider, today announced the commencement of operations of their joint-investment subsea cable system, TKO Connect.
+Hong Kong's first dual-path subsea cable system commences operations HONG KONG SAR - Media OutReach - 19 September 2023 - SUNeVision Holdings Ltd. ('SUNeVision', SEHK: 1686), the number one data centre provider and connectivity hub in Hong Kong, and HKBN Group ('HKBN', SEHK: 1310), the leading integrated teland ICT solutions provider, today announced the commencement of operations of their joint-investment subsea cable system, TKO Connect.
 This project represents a significant milestone in next-generation subsea fibre cable systems as it enables ultra-reliable and seamless interconnection between the MEGA-i and MEGA Phigh-tier data centres in Hong Kong.

 TKO Connect, a dedicated subsea cable system jointly invested by SUNeVision and HKBN, empowers direct end-to-end connectivity between MEGA-i and MEGA Plus.